abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 Always reuse the same `aiohttp.ClientSession` across requests.
 Creating a new session for each request is slow and inefficient.
 Create the session once and pass it to all worker tasks.
 ```

-This chapter is focused on `asyncio` patterns, not web parsing techniques, so you can use this helper function for extracting the child urls:
+You can use this helper function for extracting the child urls:

 ```python
 from urllib.parse import urljoin, urlparse